 “Reading Circles give me time to reflect on teaching.
 Too often I just fly from class to class without being able to pause.
 Reading the book and talking to others about it builds those pauses and moments to reflect into my schedule.” - NC State Faculty Member

-Our Spring 2021 Reading Circles will be fully online and synchronous, with meetings held in Zoom.
-All meeting dates and times have been preset by OFD; you just need to sign up for the schedule that best suits you.
+Our Spring 2022 Reading Circles will be fully online and synchronous, with meetings held in Zoom.
+All meeting dates and times have been preset by OFE based on what timeslots have been most popular in the past; you just need to sign up for the schedule that best suits you: